4 Reasons Chipotle Is Destroying Fast Food

-The burrito chain continues to report strong traffic trends and open new stores, according to research firm Trefis.
+Burger chains like McDonald’s and Burger King might be past their prime.

-Shares are up by nearly 50% in the past year, and Chipotle is increasingly taking market share from fast food chains like McDonald’s.
+For years, the fast food restaurants enjoyed rapid and dependable growth, reports Leslie Patton at Bloomberg Businessweek.

-In recent years, fast food restaurant growth in the US has slowed down or stalled — largely because of competition from fast-casual chains led by Chipotle, writes Leslie Patton at Bloomberg News.
+But in recent years, U.S. growth has slowed down or stalled — largely because of competition from fast-casual chains led by Chipotle, according to Patton.

 The burrito chain posted a 9.3% sales gain in 2013.
 Meanwhile, former parent company McDonald’s saw sales fall by 1.4%.